This first section about naming standards applies to DB2 running on a z/OS mainframe.

 A TABLE is a DB2 storage unit, consisting of rows and columns of data.
 Tables are implemented internally, within TABLESPACES.
 Tablespaces are allocated as VSAM LRDS files and pre.
 DB2 V8 they all had a 4k CI size.
 Version 8 allows the CI size to be 4, 8, 16 or 32K for performance tuning.

-A SIMPLE TABLESPACE holds one table, and is composed of up to 32 LRDS VSAM files, with a maximum size of 128 TB.
+A SIMPLE TABLESPACE holds one table, and is composed of up to 32 LRDS VSAM files, with a maximum size of 64 GB.
 The fourth qualifier in the DB2 name identifies the tablespace.
 These DB2 databases all end with 'A001'.
+Your DBAs can't create simple tablespaces anymore, since DB2 v9 I think, but old ones are still supported and will exist.

-A SEGMENTED TABLESPACE holds several tables, and can also be hold up to 128 TB.
+A SEGMENTED TABLESPACE holds several tables, and can also be hold up to 64 GB.
 Think of this a being a bit like a PDS, a means of collecting together a number of small files into one container, to make management easier.

 A PARTITIONED TABLESPACE works the other way.
 It takes one large table and splits it over several physical files.
 It can be between 64GB. and 128TB, depending on which version of DB2 is used.
 The last qualifier for partitioned databases identifies the partition number, so the fourth partition of a partitioned database, has a file name ending in 'A004'.